Before we talk about Bitcoin, let's understand cryptocurrency.

-Inherently, due to the distributed nature of bitcoin there is no central server or a point of control.
-The traditional financial network payments are validated against a central server to prevent the case of double-spending; for example if Amit has $100 in his bank account then he cannot send $100 to Barry and Chloe concurrently and the system would not allow him to do that because he wouldn't have sufficient cash to complete both the transactions simultaneously.
+Due to the distributed nature of Bitcoin, there is no central server or a point of control.
+The traditional financial network payments are validated against a central server to prevent the case of double-spending; for example, if Amit has $100 in his bank account then he cannot send $100 to Barry and Chloe concurrently and the system would not allow him to do that because he wouldn't have sufficient cash to complete both the transactions simultaneously.

-However, in a distributed decentralized system like bitcoin, since there is no singular database to verify the transaction the only way for double spending to be avoided is by system of consensus.
-This system of consensus as conceived by Satoshi is one of the major breakthroughs and at the core of the bitcoin system.
+However, in a distributed decentralized system like Bitcoin, since there is no singular database to verify the transaction the only way for double-spending to be avoided is by a system of consensus.
+This system of consensus as conceived by Satoshi is one of the major breakthroughs and at the core of the Bitcoin system.

 Who Invented Bitcoin?

 Bitcoin was first articulated by Satoshi Nakamoto in a seminal paper written in 2008 named Bitcoin: A Peer-to-Peer Electronic Cash System.

 The Identity of Satoshi Nakamoto arguably the most important figure in the Bitcoin community is still a mystery.
 Nobody knows for sure whether Satoshi is a man, a woman, a group of people, or an alias for a government agency.
 On January 12th, 2009, Satoshi made the first Bitcoin transaction to Hal Finney, one of the earliest users and coders of Bitcoin.
 In April 2011, the value of 1 Bitcoin (henceforth referred to as BTC, its ticker symbol) was 1 US dollar.
 Today (as of 21st April 2021) this value exceeds well over $55,000, which is a phenomenal return on investment.